Progressive Party (South Africa): Electoral history

 At the General Election, held on 18 October 1961, the Progressive Party performed relatively well for a new party, putting up a credible performance against the United Party in many of the seats it contested, especially in the Transvaal and Natal.
 However, the electoral system worked to the party's disadvantage, and although it came very close in Parktown, Helen Suzman in Houghton was the only Progressive Party candidate to actually be elected.
 It would be thirteen years before she again had party colleagues in Parliament.
 In that time Suzman was re-elected in 1966 and 1970.
 In those years, she singlehandedly did the work of an entire opposition party and would become a well known figure both inside South Africa and abroad.

 Following the disappointing result of the election, support for the party amongst white voters had dropped substantially by 1966, and focus instead shifted towards attracting coloured votes.
 The Progressive Party won two seats representing coloured voters on the Cape Provincial Council in 1965.
 The National Party responded by extending the term of the four national coloured representative members, and ultimately abolished coloured electoral representation by 1970, thus preventing the party from winning those seats.
 Despite gains in some white constituencies, Suzman once again became its only MP or MPC.

 Jan Steytler continued as party leader until December 1970, but being outside Parliament he was far less visible than Suzman.
 Harry Lawrence, a former Minister and the most senior of the MPs who had left the United Party in 1959, became temporary leader.
 In February 1971 Colin Eglin from Cape Town was elected party leader.

 At the next General Election, on 24 April 1974, the Progressive Party made a major advance.
 In addition to Suzman, re-elected for Houghton, five other members won seats including Colin Eglin.
 A seventh member of the caucus was elected at a by-election soon after.
 Three members also won seats on the Transvaal and Cape Provincial Councils.
 This brought the party out of the political wilderness and set it on the path towards becoming the official opposition.

-It has been reported that Elon Musk's father Errol Musk was elected to the Pretoria City Council as a representative of the anti-apartheid Progressive Party in 1972, with the Musk children reportedly sharing their father's dislike of apartheid.
+Election results

 Merger with Reform Party

 A group of reformists broke away from the left wing of the United Party in February 1975.
 Four MPs led by Harry Schwarz, formed the Reform Party.
 The Reform Party merged with the Progressive Party to form the Progressive Reform Party, following Congresses held in Johannesburg on 25 and 26 July 1975.

 Subsequently, the PRP merged with another breakaway group from the United Party, which was in sharp decline in the mid 1970s, to become the Progressive Federal Party in 1977.